shivasai8688/Kubernet_Project/README.md

 ```
 #### Conclusion
 - You have successfully installed the Google Cloud CLI and kubectl on your Jenkins server.
 You can now create and manage Kubernetes clusters directly from the Jenkins server.

+# Google Cloud Login and Kubernetes Cluster Creation on Jenkins Server

+This guide provides instructions for logging into Google Cloud, initializing the gcloud CLI, and creating a Kubernetes cluster using `gcloud` and `kubectl` on your Jenkins server.

+## Prerequisites

+- Jenkins server with Google Cloud CLI (gcloud) and kubectl installed.
+- A Google Cloud account.

+## Steps

+### 1. Login to Google Cloud

+Before creating a Kubernetes cluster, you need to authenticate your Jenkins server with your Google Cloud account.

+#### 1.1.
+Authenticate with gcloud

+Run the following command to log in:

 ```
-This `README.md` file provides step-by-step instructions for installing the Google Cloud CLI and kubectl on your Jenkins server.
-Let me know if you need any further adjustments!
+gcloud auth login
 ```